Hand Grip Dynamometer

 Tips for Best Results

-- Don't allow the dynamometer to touch your body or any other object during the test.
+- Don't let the dynamometer touch your body during the test.

 Interpreting Your Results